Qi7/myblog/README.md

-My journey to learn blogging with quarto.
+My journey to learn blogging with Quarto.